splorp/newtontalk-faq/newtontalk-faq.md

 In May 2001, Planet Newton experienced a complete server failure.
 Both the website and mailing list suddenly disappeared.
 Fortunately, there had already been an effort in the works to replace the increasingly unreliable Planet Newton mailing list with a community run server.
 On June 12th, 2001, the newtontalk.net website and mailing list was launched.

+### Who was responsible for this?

-Victor Rehorst and Paul Guyot were co-administrators of the list from the transition to NewtonTalk.net until early 2007.
-Grant Hutchinson took over list administration duties in March 2007.
+Victor Rehorst and Paul Guyot were the co-administrators of the list after the transition from Planet Newton.

+Grant Hutchinson took over list and website administration duties in March 2007.

 Grant also secured the old newtontalk.com domain name in 2002 and the newtontalk.org domain name in 2007.
 He even managed to regain control of the planetnewton.com domain in 2014.

 From 2001 and 2007, the list server and website were graciously hosted by Bill Shamam.

-The spartan, but functional web interface was written by the indubitable Paul Guyot.
+The original mailing list web interface was written by the indubitable Paul Guyot.

-List dad emeritus is Victor Rehorst.
+The list dad emeritus is Victor Rehorst.

 ## Release Notes

-### Next Release
+### 08 February 2018

 * Rewrote subsection headers as actual questions, because FAQ
 * Expanded and clarified transactional subject line prefixes
-* Expanded list of acceptable posts
+* Clarified lists of acceptable and unacceptable posts
 * Simplified ‘What is NewtonTalk?’
 * Clarified some of the ‘Technical Details’
 * Added the NewtonTalk2 list to ‘NewtonTalk History’
 * Added details about Sean O’Shaughnessy to ‘NewtonTalk History’
 * Updated dead links to the MARC site
+* Numerous other edits, tweaks, and historical clarifications

 ### 19 January 2016